Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Abstract

 \section{Abstract}

 We first give an improved lower bound for the deterministic online-simulation of tapes or pushdown stores by queues.
 Then we inspect some proofs in a classical work on queue machines in the area of Formal Languages and outline why a main argument in the proofs is incomplete.
+Based on descriptional complexity, we show the intuition behind the argument to be correct.